Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 - If you have an established bine that isn’t blooming, withhold all fertilizer including compost.
 There may be too much nitrogen in the soil.

 - Try root pruning.
 Take a sharp spade and use it to cut the roots half way around and about 1 – 2 feet from the main bine.
-You will need to go down 8 – 10 inches in the soil
+You will need to go down 8 – 10 inches in the soil to access the roots.

 - Weather can also affect blooming.
 If the previous winter was exceptionally cold, your bine may not bloom.